ChengSiyangHi/HardwareControl/README.md

 # HardwareControl
-Matlab code for controlling hardware equipments in a optics lab. <br />
-Specifically for piezo stages from Mad City Labs and sCOMS cameras from Photometrics.
+Matlab code for controlling hardware equipments in a optics lab, specifically for piezo stages from Mad City Labs and sCOMS cameras from Photometrics.

 ## Calibrarion code V1:
 The piezo stage stops at each Z position, and the camera aquires data continuously.